ggg44473/taiwan-counties-and-towns/README.md

-# taiwan-cities-and-towns
+# taiwan-counties-and-towns
-Fetch Taiwan cities and towns with administrative codes from data.gov.tw
+Fetch Taiwan counties and towns with administrative codes from data.gov.tw